zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/upload-query-data/upload-query-data.md

     ![](./images/run-env-script.png " ")

 2. Run the following command to download the **`download-all-hdfs-data.sh`** script to the **`training`** working directory.
 You will run this script to download the dataset to your local working directory.
-You will then upload this data to HDFS.
+The script will then upload this data to HDFS.

     ```
     $ <copy>wget https://raw.githubusercontent.com/martygubar/bds-getting-started/master/lab-bikes-setup/download-all-hdfs-data.sh</copy>